All You Need to Know About Hard Water

 Learn what hard water means for your home, your options for mitigation, and how to deal with other common water quality problems.

 While ensuring quality drinking water in the home is a good start, that’s only the beginning.
-Water quality also affects your quality of life and devices that use water.
+Water quality affects your quality of life as well as the devices and fixtures in your home that use water.

 What Is Hard Water?

 Results from the U.S. Geological Survey indicate that 85 percent of American homes are supplied with hard water.
 Hard water contains dissolved calcium and magnesium ions, commonly called “hardness minerals,” which can cause numerous problems and are usually contained in water from a well or a municipal water utility.

 Water hardness is typically measured in “grains per gallon,” an indication of the quantity of dissolved calcium and magnesium.
 In amounts as small as one grain per gallon, water is classified as hard but most homes use considerably harder.
 Many families choose to soften their water with home water treatment equipment.